Family Meals Focus

 To ecSatter, structure is critical and not restrictive

 - Hunger and appetite Structure supports permission to eat and allows forgetting about eating between times.

 - Structure supports family meals, which potentiate the ability to regulate food intake and learn to eat a variety of food.

 - Structured meals and snacks support eating as a social activity and is therefore developmentally appropriate for anyone beyond infancy.

-- Structured meals and snacks are essential for following the division of responsibility in feeding.
+- Structured meals and snacks are essential for following the Satter Division of Responsibility in Feeding.

 Size acceptance?
 Internal regulation of food intake?

-ecSatter encourages weighing “what you will” in response to biopyschosocial processes including positive and self-respecting eating, even self-aware and deliberate eating for emotional reasons.1 IE’s “eating for physical rather than emotional reasons”3 raises the possibility of weight loss.
+ecSatter encourages weighing “what you will” in response to biopyschosocial processes including self-aware and deliberate eating for emotional reasons, trusting the body’s homeostatic mechanisms to balance any additional food intake and maintain consistent weight.1 IE recommends again all “eating for physical rather than emotional reasons”3 and raises the possibility of weight loss if and when emotional eating can be controlled.
 The IE assumption may be that the body doesn’t “remember” calorie intake from emotional eating or calorie deficit from stopping emotional eating and will gain or lose weight accordingly.
 ME varies by practitioner and comes down on all sides of the consideration, with some practitioners promising weight loss and others promoting size acceptance.
 Non-dieting practitioners may or may not support body weight that reflects biopsychosocial processes.

 IE Principle 10, “Honor Your Health,” addresses “gentle nutrition.”3 It encourages eating “what you really want” and savoring food.
 Nutritional excellence appears to be a separate process: “In matters of taste, consider nutrition; in matters of nutrition, consider taste.”